 New ways of thinking may have been introduced by the unearthing of new facts or data, which shows a clear relation between the discovery of new facts or data and the new ways of thinking.
 The invention of the light bulb was because of previous unfruitful attempts; new facts may have led to the success of the final attempt to make the light bulb.
 The discovery may also have been because of discovery of new ways of thinking; the success of the final experiment was maybe because of using different approaches to the same problem that may have been prompted by previous attempts, which were unsuccessful.
 Thomas Edison may have been challenged by his failures to adopt different perspectives to achieve his goals of making a light bulb.
 It may also have been that he may have discovered new facts relating to the functioning of the light bulb, which may have enabled him to create a better light bulb.
 The initial idea of developing a light bulb may have been brought about by the fact that from his experiences of using lanterns, he wanted to create a light source that would change lives (Tagliaferro, 47).
 This is a clear depiction of new ways of thinking, in that he came up with a new perspective from the fact that his initial experiments with the light bulb did not work as expected.
 However, this was an alternative option that he had in mind during the making of the light bulb.

 The main theory as to the origin of the earth indicates that the earth was developed by accretion; a process described in scientific terms as an attraction of surrounding matter to a central region.
 New thinking emerges with explanations proposing that the world was developed from fusions of hot gases.
 These hot gases cooled rapidly from the outside region to form the earth with some saying that is the reason there are volcanic eruptions from the centre of the earth, this represents an explanation from new facts such as the existence of gases from beneath the earth.

 The main theory was that man evolved from apes.
 This claim brought about new thinking that man might have been created by a supreme being, God.
 It also enabled new studies as to the origin, which brought new facts such as the existence of remains of the historical man that helped to reiterate the fact that man came from ape like creatures.
 This claim however, may as well have been another creature with similar features to those of man.
 Charles Darwin, while trying to explain the origin of man formulated a theory stating that evolution occurred via the means of a process of natural selection (Ridley, 95).
 Natural selection occurred in such a way that the best organisms in a population were able to survive and adapt to the environmental changes that were quite common during the early periods after formation of the earth.
 His theories also stated that due to reproduction between organisms with different traits produced new and better organisms.

 In India, scientist Surya Prajnapti added the groups of infinities to from a new group of infinity: nearly infinite, truly infinite and infinitely infinite.
 This depicts a change by inclusion of new thinking.
 Later in 1655, John Wallis introduced the infinity sign, which was described as a snake consuming its own tail, which is a clear indication of new thinking with the subject already known.

-Leibniz a co-founder of infinitesimal calculus studied widely about infinite numbers and in the process identify new facts and data.
+Such periodic change enables people to better understand the functioning of the world in general and in the process identify new facts and data.
 The model of a Flat Earth was used widely around the world in many countries, before queries arose regarding such claims.
 Aristotle’s main aim was to find new ways of thinking about the Earth and the Universe in general to reconstruct the modern age’s perception of the universe and its composition (Aristotle and Barnes, 5).
 The necessity of thinking is clearly shown about in a new way that then later lead to further revelations about space, and new facts.
 Without this curiosity, and new ways of thinking about space and the entire solar system, there would not have been any progress and the human race would not have become so technologically advanced in space (Aristotle and Barnes, 14).

 The Complete Works of Aristotle: The Revised Oxford Translation.
 Princeton, NJ: Princeton University Press, 1984.
 Print.
 Ridley, Mark.

 Evolution.
 Boston, MA: Blackwell Scientific, 1993.
 Print Tagliaferro, Linda.

 Thomas Edison: Inventor of the Age of Electricity.
 Minneapolis, MN: Lerner Publications, 2003.
 Print.